probabilityfilter/probabilityfilter.github.io/_posts/2018-03-25-Rect to Sphere.md

 ![SphericalGrid](/img/RectToSphere/Spherical grid.JPG "Random Data"){: .center-block :}

 If you are in a hurry then go [see the code here](https://github.com/probabilityfilter/Learn-Python/blob/master/RectToSphere/RectToSphere.py) or else read along ....
 This will be a two step process where the first step is to convert the x-y data that is in 2D to 3D co-ordinates as if we were to take a sheet of paper and warp it around a sphere.
-This will need some high school level trignometry as shown below, to adapt the formulae to our case either use:
+This will need some high school level trigonometry as shown below, to adapt the formulae to our case either use:
 RA = 90$$^o$$ - $$\varphi$$
 Dec = 90$$^o$$ - $$\theta$$
 or just swap the **sin** and **cos** operations.